ivanursul/ivanursul/_posts/2017-10-02-top-things-to-know-as-freelancer.markdown

 ---
 layout: "post"
-title:  "Key things you need to know about how to be a freelancer"
+title:  "Key things you should know about being a freelancer"
 date: 2018-10-02 12:00:00
 permalink: how-to-be-a-freelancer
 ---